 26. Wildflower arrangement

-A living room designed around the concept of a wildflower meadow emphasizes a relaxed, informal, and colorful approach features several vases of varying sizes filled with seasonal wildflowers, creating a burst of color and fragrance throughout the furniture is often a mix of vintage and modern pieces, giving the room a lived-in and unpretentious feel.
-Soft, floral-print throw pillows and light, breezy fabrics like muslin or lace add to the meadow-like design is perfect for those who love a bit of organized chaos and want their home to feel like a vibrant, ever-changing extension of the natural world.
+A living room designed around the concept of a wildflower meadow emphasizes a relaxed, informal, and colorful aesthetic.
+This approach features several vases of varying sizes filled with seasonal wildflowers, creating a burst of color and fragrance throughout the space.
+The furniture is often a mix of vintage and modern pieces, giving the room a lived-in and unpretentious feel.
+Soft, floral-print throw pillows and light, breezy fabrics like muslin or lace add to the meadow-like atmosphere.
+This design is perfect for those who love a bit of organized chaos and want their home to feel like a vibrant, ever-changing extension of the natural world.

 27. Jute rug